alan-turing-institute/environment-and-sustainability-gc-community/docs/stakeholder-mapping/how-we-map.md

 # How we map stakeholders

+<mark>*** All material in this repository is shared as a work in progress.
+Some material may be missing, under review, or no longer in scope.
+Please  [contact the E&S Senior Research Community Manager](./CONTRIBUTING.md) if you have questions about reuse or contribution. *** </mark>

 ## Aim
 To have a comprehensive list and map of E&S GC stakeholders covering indviduals, projects and organisations which are revant to the missions of the E&S GC.